Skip to main content

 Payment to Employees

-Must be transferred to employees’ bank accounts on the agreed date; cash payments are prohibited.
+Must be transferred to employees’ bank accounts on the agreed date.
+Cash payment is generally not the normal compliant method for ordinary payroll.

 Payment for Tax and Employers’ National Insurance Contribution

-• Withholding tax must be on a separate tax account.
-A bank guarantee is needed if no account exists.
-Payments to the Norwegian tax authorities must be made in NOK, although foreign accounts can be used via IBAN for EU/EØS transactions.
+• Withholding tax must be handled in accordance with the payroll withholding rules.
+Payments to the Norwegian tax authorities must be made in NOK, although foreign accounts can be used in some cases through IBAN for EU/EEA transactions.

 Bank Guarantee

-Can be applied if a withholding tax account is not set up.
-Must be approved by the Norwegian Tax Administration and include:
+A bank guarantee can be applied if a withholding tax account is not set up.
+It must be approved by the Norwegian Tax Administration and include:

 • Guarantee beneficiary